What you need to know about changes in your town

 - The Babylon Industrial Development Agency has canceled its Wednesday meeting.

-- In North Babylon, the public library is closed today and will be open from 5 to 9 p.m.
-Tuesday.
+- In North Babylon, the public library is open from 5 to 9 p.m. today .
 The board of trustees will hold a budget hearing before a board meeting at 6 p.m.
 At the hearing, a proposed $1 million budget increase to bring the building into compliance with the federal American with Disabilities Act will be discussed.

 - The West Babylon Public Library is closed until March 23.